wp-plugins/quiz-master-next/readme.txt

 * Added results page

 == Upgrade Notice ==

+= 3.2.1 =
+Upgrade for new Captcha question types!

 = 3.1.1 =
 Upgrade for new Accept and Number question types.
 Also, now you have the ability to duplicate individual questions!